djtooke/CV/README.md

 I currently work as a software engineer developing backend services for Hive Learning.
 We've been preparing to roll out Version 4.0 of our app, which is a complete rewrite of the app in a brand new stack, with an event-driven microservice architecture and a frontend in React Native.
 As such I've been involved in a very exciting and hands-on period of writing a number of features of the app from scratch.
 My experience with the stack has included:

 - Writing and testing backend services in Python, with tests written using its built-in Unittest library
-- Creating APIs to be hosted in Kubernetes/docker containers or AWS, with documentation and validation through Swagger and API Gateway.
+- Creating APIs to be hosted in Kubernetes/docker containers or AWS Lambda, with documentation and validation through Swagger and API Gateway.
 These have communicated variously with internal and external APIs and used a number of different open source libraries.
 - Publishing and reacting to events in a fully event-driven architecture
 - Storing and retrieving items from databases, with object wrapping in Python (SQLAlchemy)
-- Indexing and retrieiving items in Elasticsearch for our app's search engine
+- Indexing and retrieiving items in Elasticsearch for our app's search engine, and refining queries to make search results as meaningful as possible
-- Working with frontend programmers on a shared specification for each service
+- Collaborating on designing new features to give maximum value to users, and working with frontend programmers on a shared specification for each service
 - Documenting code in Readme files and Docstrings
 - Working with AWS Specifications and permissions for different services
 - Implementing multithreading and multiprocessing where appropriate